ximpledev/webpack-test/README.md

 move webpack-dev-server CLI to webpack.config.js and let webpack uses CLI

---color
+--colors

+webpack uses --colors=false as default enable it using webpack CLI

-webpack-dev-server uses --color=true as default, we don't have to enable it in webpack.config.js
+webpack-dev-server uses --colors=true as default, but, for consistency, we still enable it in webpack.config.js

-but webpack uses --color=false as default, so enable it using webpack CLI
+devServer: {
+  ...
+  stats: {
+    colors: true, // default: true
+    ...
+  }
+  ...
+}

-> webpack --env.prod -p --color
+> webpack --env.prod -p --colors

 --progress

-webpack-dev-server uses --progress=false as default, enable it in webpack.config.js
+webpack-dev-server uses --progress=false as default enable it in webpack.config.js

 devServer: {
   ...
   progress: true
+  ...
 },

 webpack also uses --progress=false as default, enable it using webpack CLI

-> webpack --env.prod -p --color --progress
+> webpack --env.prod -p --colors --progress

+PS,
+--color & --colors are both OK in webpack & webpack-dev-server CLI but in webpack.config.js

+devServer: {
+  ...
+  stats: {
+    colors: true, //color: true,
+    ...
+  }
+}

+stats only knows colors, not color if we use color, nothing will happen and it just uses the default value, which is --colors=true

+so uniformly, I prefer using --colors for both webpack & webpack-dev-server